-Last year I drank Sazerac’s, this year it seemed Vieux Carré’s were my drink of choice.
-New Orleans has such an interesting history, especially as the birth place of the cocktail.
-But, finding a good cocktail in New Orleans can be a task.
-Forget Bourbon Street, except for a rare few establishments.
-Some other places in the French Quarter offer potential, but aside from this one particular week, most visitors to New Orleans are looking for anything but complex cocktails.
+New Orleans has such an interesting drink history but, finding a good cocktail, like a Vieux Carre, in New Orleans can be a task.
+The city has become a centre for partying and that means quantity, not quality for many bars.
+Forget Bourbon Street for cocktails, except for a rare few establishments.
+Some other places in the French Quarter offer potential, but most visitors to New Orleans are looking for anything but complex cocktails.
 So the general advice is pick your cocktail carefully.

 Cocktail Spirit with Robert Hess (Vieux Carre)